 In business management, students are expected to tackle the fundamental business knowledge and skills required to succeed in this industry.
 You will learn business management-related subjects, business principles, data analytics, organizational effectiveness, and relationship management, among many others.

 If you are interested in marketing, then this area of business is a good start.
 You will be focusing on the key areas of marketing.
-This includes a thorough look into marketing strategies, involving important processes such as planning, implementation, controlling, and evaluating said tactics to reach your organization’s goals.
+This includes a thorough look into marketing strategies involving important processes such as planning, implementation, controlling, and evaluating said tactics to reach your organization’s goals.

-You will obtain essential knowledge and understanding to analyze the changing business landscape and leadership skills crucial to the development and implementation of actions plans for competitive advantage.
+You will obtain essential knowledge and understanding to analyze the changing business landscape and leadership skills crucial to the development and implementation of action plans for competitive advantage.
 It is also a good chance to acquire skills that will allow you to recognize and develop new business opportunities.

-You are expected to develop a deeper understanding of the global business aspects such as trade theories, political and economic systems, ethics, globalization, and international trade law.
+You are expected to develop a deeper understanding of global business aspects such as trade theories, political and economic systems, ethics, globalization, and international trade law.
 This major will also cover the different methods used in organizing international logistics and supply chains.

 Human Resource Management

 The HRM specialization is designed to understand business principles better, focusing on personnel management and retention, diversity management, employee and labor relations, and organizational development.
 You will also deal with human asset management and conflict resolution.

 There are many transformation processes involved in today’s modern business world, especially when it comes to producing goods and providing services, not to mention the often complex management of supply chain networks and personnel.